Commodore Nutt: Debut

 Commodore Nutt made his debut at Barnum's American Museum in February 1862.
-He was a great success.
-Some museum-goers believed they were being "humbugged" by Barnum though.
+He was a great success, though some museum-goers believed they were being "humbugged" by Barnum.
 They thought that Nutt was really General Tom Thumb in disguise.

 Nutt did look like the Tom Thumb of the past, but Thumb had aged and put on weight over the years—a fact museum-goers either forgot or ignored.
-Nutt was a scamp; he took pleasure in the public's confusion, and encouraged the error.
+Nutt was a scamp; he took pleasure in the public's confusion and encouraged the error.

 When Nutt debuted, Thumb was touring the American South and West.
-Barnum wanted to silence those with doubts at the Museum.
+Barnum wanted to silence those with doubts at the museum.
 He asked Thumb to cut his tour short, return to New York, and perform on the same stage with Nutt.
 Thumb returned to New York.

 The little men were billed as "The Two Dromios" and "The Two Smallest Men, and Greatest Curiosities Living."
 The exhibit opened on 11 August 1862.
 Despite what their eyes witnessed, some museum-goers still said that Nutt was Tom Thumb in disguise.
 Barnum wrote, "It is very amusing to see how people will sometimes deceive themselves by being too incredulous."

 About two months after his debut, Nutt met with New York City Police Department officers.
-He applied for and was given a policeman's job.
+He applied for and was given a job as a policeman.
 He ordered a uniform.
-Then he sent a telegram to the officers of the Ninth Precinct telling them that he had just gotten a job on the Broadway Squad—with "extraordinary powers to arrest" people outside the Museum and to "take [them] upstairs".
+Then he sent a telegram to the officers of the Ninth Precinct telling them that he had just gotten a job on the Broadway Squad—with "extraordinary powers to arrest" people outside the museum and to "take [them] upstairs".

 President Lincoln

 President Abraham Lincoln asked Barnum and Nutt to come to the White House in November 1862.
 When the two arrived, Lincoln left a cabinet meeting to welcome them.
 Nutt asked Salmon P. Chase, the Secretary of the Treasury, if he was the man who was spending so much of Uncle Sam's money.
 Edwin M. Stanton, Secretary of War, interrupted to say that he was the man.
 "Well," said Nutt, "It is in a good cause, anyhow, and I guess it will come out all right."

 As Barnum and Nutt were on their way out, President Lincoln shook Nutt's hand.
 He told the Commodore that he should "wade ashore" if his "fleet" was ever in danger.
 Nutt looked up and down Lincoln's long legs.
 "I guess, Mr. President", he said, "You could do that better than I could."